nopbyte/compose-idm/README.md

 * API for Service Objects: http://docs.composeidmserviceobjects.apiary.io/
 * API for Users: http://docs.composeidmusers.apiary.io/

 Please keep in mind, we try to keep the documentation as up-to-date as possible.
 However, we recommend to use the curl lines in the 'curl' folder for testing and experimentation with compose-idm.
+Further, although apiary is a great tool for autogenerating stubs for API (API mockups), it shouldn't be use as an integration guideline because it doesn't support (to the extend of my knowledge) http-digest authentication.

 ## Importing the project as an eclipse java project